AlecTraas/computational-geo-lab/Portfolios/Matthew.md

 When actually comparing the output of pagerank algorithms of all three, I found that there wasn't actually that much of a difference between them.
 The linear algebra approach was the closest to the networkX pagerank algorithm though.

+## Reflection

+Overall, I really enjoyed my time working in the computational geometry group!
+I found my favorite parts of working through these materials was when we all were collaborating with one another as a group, as we did in our first meeting in our discussion of convex hulls, or the meeting we introduced the dijkstra's algorithm.